goyalpramod/goyalpramod.github.io/_blogs/evolution_of_LLMs.markdown

 Variance hurts deep learning optimization.
 The variance provides conflicting descent direction for the model to learn.
 One sampled rewards may want to increase the log likelihood and another may want to decrease it.
 This hurts the convergence.
 To reduce the variance caused by actions, we want to reduce the variance for the sampled rewards.
 """

-[TALK ABOUT DISCOUNT, ADVANTAGE, THEN MOVE TO TRPO]

 **Recall: Our Current Policy Gradient**

 Remember, our policy gradient formula is: